 Romanian Amandine Cakes... rum/caramel soaked chocolate nut sponge cakes.
 It has literally taken me 5+ years(and 500! recipes) to finally post a popular Romanian dessert ... the Amandina.
 Throughout my years of blogging, I've had many requests to post an Amandina recipe.
 Always being reluctant to make desserts that are laden with too much sugar and butter, I've postponed it for quite some time.
 And I know I've said this many, many times... but it's true, the sugar and butter amounts in a recipe will affect my decision in attempting it or not.
 Most times I skip over a recipe if I find it a bit heavy.
 However every once in a blue moon, I end up attempting such a recipe:)...

-Somehow, I can't leave well alone... so I try to tweak recipes.
+Somehow, I can't leave well enough alone... so I try to tweak recipes.
 I find myself lowering the butter, sugar and egg amounts, if at all possible.
 And if it's possible, then I certainly will:).
 You know, I think most desserts really don't need all that butter and sugar.
 It's unnecessary really.
 And I truly believe that... a true baker might not agree with me though:).

 So when I embarked on making the traditional Romanian Amandine, well, I knew I'd want the recipe to be delicious... but without the "extra" butter and sugar.
 Of course, it wouldn't be delicious, without some butter and sugar:)... because butter + sugar = flavor.
 However, I thought I could get away with lowering some of the eggs normally found in sponge cakes by adding some leavening.
 It took a bit of research, adjusting and finally starting the Amandine recipe.